potun/learn-numpy/README.md

 ## 2023-11-08
 - Used SVD to generate a compressed approximation of an image.
 - Completed NumPy Tutorials > NumPy Features > [Linear Algebra on n-dimensional arrays](https://numpy.org/numpy-tutorials/content/tutorial-svd.html)

+## 2023-11-13
+- Save and load your NumPy arrays using `numpy.savez` and `numpy.load`
+- Save data to a csv file using